novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-130.md

 “Isn’t it too early to say it’s a success?
 You can’t know until you open the lid.”

-“Son Joong-ui must have prepared the servers in advance.
+“Son Jung-yi must have prepared the servers in advance.
 But the traffic exceeded that, didn’t it?
 If that’s not a success, what is?
 And when we were about to leave, he asked with an urgent expression if he could start preparing for the IPO right away.”

 What Kim Ah-young said was true.